-IMPORTANT: There will be NO car safety inspection (“Tech Inspection”) at the event – the safety inspection form MUST be completed in advance and brought with you to the event.
+IMPORTANT: There will be NO car safety inspection at the event – the safety inspection form (“tech inspection”) MUST be completed in advance and turned in at event check-in.
 Cars with obvious safety deficiencies will not be allowed to participate in the driving school.

-- First-Timer Overview (PDF) If this is your first time at an Audi Club driving school this overview will help you know what to expect.
+- If this is your first time at an Audi Club driving school, the First-Timer Overview will let you know what to expect.